The Fearless Batangueño: Lauro Solís Dimayuga

 Lauro Dimayuga y Solis

-Lauro Solis Dimayuga was the only child of Don Catalino Dimayuga y Reyes from his first marriage to Doña Filomena Solís y Metra.
-Since the baptismal records from 1849-1870 are missing, it could be estimated that Lauro was born between 1870 and 1871, as his parents were married in 1869.
-Lauro had half-siblings from his father’s second marriage to Doña Romana Aguilera y Esguerra, namely Rafael and Prudencia.
+Born in Lipa in 1870 , Lauro was the only child of Don Catalino Dimayuga y Reyes and Doña Filomena Solís y Metra.
+From his father’s second marriage to Doña Romana Aguilera y Esguerra, he had two half-siblings, Rafael and Prudencia.

 Doña Filomena Solis de Dimayuga, mother of Lauro